 Federal laws allow service animals to travel everywhere with their people, without discrimination being allowed.
 They can enter restaurants, malls, public transit, libraries, resorts, casinos, and more.
-Federal laws do not cover emotional support animals, but they are allowed access to specific places like aircraft cabins and rental homes with no pet policies as long as they are properly registered and have medical notes.
-Familiarize yourself with the Fair Housing Amendment Act (FHAA) and the Air Carrier Access Act (ACAA), because these are the main rights for emotional support animals.
-States have been allowed to expand coverage for emotional support animals, and several of them are beginning to allow access nearly as many places as full service animals.
+Federal laws do not cover emotional support animals, but they are allowed access to specific places like aircraft cabins and rental homes with no-pet policies as long as they are properly registered and have medical notes.
+Familiarize yourself with the Fair Housing Amendment Act (FHAA), because it covers the main rights for emotional support animals.
+States have been allowed to expand coverage for emotional support animals, and several of them are beginning to allow access to nearly as many places as full-service animals.

 Qualifications for Owning Emotional Support Animals

 Unfortunately, Mississippi has some pretty strict laws when it comes to support animals.
-The Mississippi’s Support Animal Act is more restrictive then the ADA’s federal guidelines are.
+The Mississippi’s Support Animal Act is more restrictive than the ADA’s federal guidelines are.
 Emotional service animals are given no coverage and no benefits under this law, which requires specialized training that assists people with physical disabilities.
-This doesn’t mean that you can ‘t have a registered emotional service animal in Mississippi that is acknowledged by medical professionals and gets some exemptions under federal legislations.
+This doesn’t mean that you can’t have a registered emotional service animal in Mississippi that is acknowledged by medical professionals and gets some exemptions under federal legislation.
 How do you qualify, though?

 First, you must have an emotional or psychological disability.
 If you have one of these, you may qualify for an ESA in Mississippi.

 Emotional disabilities affect your expression and control over emotions.
-Depression is one of he most common emotional disabilities that qualifies a pet owner for an emotional service animal.
-The ESA’s love and support often ameliorates the symptoms of chronic depressions and brings them joy.
+Depression is one of the most common emotional disabilities that qualify a pet owner for an emotional service animal.
+The ESA’s love and support often ameliorate the symptoms of chronic depressions and bring them joy.
 Anxiety is another example of a disability that commonly causes a patient to seek an emotional support animal.
-These animals can regularly prevent panic attacks by offering a constant and consistent support through their comforting presence.
+These animals can regularly prevent panic attacks by offering constant and consistent support through their comforting presence.